Skip to main content

 configuration error: translate --to cannot be 'auto'; pass an explicit target language code

 Meaning: Translate can auto-detect the source language, but the target language must always be explicit.
+Solution:

 kagi translate "Bonjour tout le monde" --to en